Alloy: verb, past tense: alloyed; past participle: alloyed

 What is a Metal Alloy?

 An alloy is a mixture of two or more elements with at least one metal that lends its properties to the total compound.
 An alloy occurs when the properties that happen with the addition cause a change in a property that is beneficial.
-It is possible to mix two metal elements and form a mixture of metals that is not an alloy.
-A metal alloy retains all the metal properties in the resulting combined material; electrical conductivity, ductility, opacity, and luster.
+It is possible to mix two metallic substances and form a mixture of metals that is not an alloy.
+A metal alloy retains all the metal properties in the resulting combined material; electrical conductivity, tensile strength, ductility, opacity, and luster.

 How is an alloy different from a pure metal?

 Metal alloys are classified into two types: substitutional alloys, in which one metal replaces another and interstitial alloys, in which one metal fits between the spaces in another metal

 Pure metal elements are metals that have not been alloyed with other metallic elements.